 Welcome to the website of Bath Psychotherapy Practice

 Where I hope you may be encouraged to take the first step in finding the help you are looking for.
-I am an experienced and registered Psychodynamic Psychotherapist with a consulting room located in central Bath, two minutes' walk from Milsom Street (click to find it).
+I am an experienced UKCP-registered Psychodynamic Psychotherapist with a consulting room located in central Bath, two minutes' walk from Milsom Street (click to find it).

-I am a Psychotherapist trained in individual, adult psychotherapy and counselling and can offer you a calm and confidential setting in which to talk and think about whatever you might be struggling with.
+As a therapist trained in individual, adult psychotherapy and counselling I can offer you a calm and confidential setting in which to talk and think about whatever you might be struggling with.

 My approach is supportive, collaborative and explorative - it may take time, but together we will be able to gain an understanding of how you might be able to think, feel and live differently and not feel alone along the way.